survos/js-yaml/README.md

   block to flow style for collections. -1 means block style everwhere
 - `styles` - "tag" => "style" map.
 Each tag may have own set of styles.
 - `schema` _(default: `DEFAULT_SAFE_SCHEMA`)_ specifies a schema to use.
+- `sortKeys` _(default: false)_ - set to true to sort the keys in YAML mappings lexicographically as strings, or set to a function to use for sorting as in `Array.prototype.sort()`.

 styles: